saltstack/salt/doc/topics/releases/nitrogen.rst

           - second_arg: two
           - do_stuff: True

-  Previous behaviour of the function :py:func:`module.run <salt.states.module.run>` is still supported and can be restored.
+- Previous behaviour of the function :py:func:`module.run <salt.states.module.run>` is
+  still supported and can be restored.
 Its implementation will be entirely removed in version "Oxygen".
-In order to access "old" function behaviour and restore compatibility with the current infrastructure, please add the following configuration to the minion setup:
+In order to access "old" function behaviour and restore compatibility with the current infrastructure, please add the following configuration to the minion setup.
+  Note that the configuration below you can also deploy separately to all your minions and restart them.

 .. code-block:: yaml